 The J4 forms the JFUB.
 In a situation where a large number of coalition forces exist or US military forces operate within the same geographic area, allocation of facilities to accommodate all parties is necessary.
-The JFUB acts as the executive agent to deconflict real estate issues arising from multiplehttp://atiam.train.army.mil/portal/atia/adlsc/view/public/296732-1/fm/100-23-1/Ch4.htm user demands on limited facilities and recommends courses of action on unresolved issues.
-The JFUB can address coalition force accommodations, ammunition storage points, joint visitors bureau, postal facilities, transit facilities, and so forth.
+The JFUB acts as the executive agent to deconflict real estate issues arising from multiple-user demands on limited facilities and recommends courses of action on unresolved issues.
+The IFUB address coalition can force accommodations, ammunition storage points, joint visitors bureau, postal facilities, transit facilities, and so forth.